AnkitShukla-arch/RDBMS/README.md

 ## Types of Keys-:

 1) Super Keys: Set of one or more columns that uniquely identify any row within a table .

 2) Candidate Keys: A candidate key is a minimal set of columns (attributes) in a database table that can uniquely identify each record, serving as a potential choice for the primary key.

-3) Composite Keys: A composite key is a primary key in a database formed by combining two or more columns (attributes) that, together, uniquely identify each record (row) in a table, even if individual columns have duplicate values
+3) Composite Keys: A composite key is a primary key in a database formed by combining two or more columns (attributes) that, together, uniquely identify each record (row) in a table, even if individual columns have duplicate values.

+4) Primary Key: Uniquely identifies each record in a table; it cannot contain NULL or duplicate values.
+Only one is allowed per table.

+5) Foreign Key: A field in one table that links to the primary key of another table, establishing a relationship and ensuring referential integrity.

+6) Alternate Key: A candidate key that was not selected as the primary key.